Digital-Identity-Labs/yubikey_otp/README.md

 A Yubikey is a tiny USB device that connects to your computer as if it was USB keyboard.
 Pressing the button on a Yubikey causes it to type a new password that can be checked against a remote server *once*.
-Yubikeys can be used for authentication with both command-line and web applications, but are most commonly used alongside traditional passwords to provide Two Factor authentication on web sites - the key is "something you have".
+Yubikeys can be used for authentication with both command-line and web applications, but are most commonly used alongside traditional passwords to provide Two Factor Authentication on web sites - the key is "something you have".

 Most Yubikeys since 2008 can generate OTPs, but modern Yubikeys also support the U2F and WebAuthn standards: these are more secure and immune to phishing and should be prefered for new services.
 The older OTP format is more widely deployed and still actively